rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 At midday, O king, I saw on the way a light from heaven, brighter than the sun, that shone around me and those who journeyed with me. ^2613

-And when we had all fallen to the ground, I heard a voice saying to me in the Hebrew language, Saul, Saul, why are you persecuting me?
-It is hard for you to kick against the goads. ^2614
+And when we had all fallen to the ground, I heard a voice saying to me in the Hebrew language, 'Saul, Saul, why are you persecuting me?
+It is hard for you to kick against the goads.' ^2614

-And I said, Who are you, Lord?
-And the Lord said, I am Jesus whom you are persecuting. ^2615
+And I said, 'Who are you, Lord?'
+And the Lord said, 'I am Jesus whom you are persecuting. ^2615

 But rise and stand upon your feet, for I have appeared to you for this purpose, to appoint you as a servant and witness to the things in which you have seen me and to those in which I will appear to you, ^2616

-delivering you from your people and from the Gentiles — to whom I am sending you ^2617
+delivering you from your people and from the Gentiles--to whom I am sending you ^2617

-to open their eyes, so that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me. ^2618
+to open their eyes, so that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.' ^2618

 Therefore, O King Agrippa, I was not disobedient to the heavenly vision, ^2619